Setting up the HCL Commerce Developer Search environment

 - Back up the env.sh script containing your environment details for future deployment.

-- If you are using an database, ensure that there is a copy of the required JDBC driver (ojdbc8.jar) located within the volumes/jdbc/ directory.
+- If you are using an Oracle database, ensure that there is a copy of the required JDBC driver (ojdbc8.jar) located within the volumes/jdbc/ directory.

 - Run the deployment bash